WTS-MP/MakecodeMicrobit/tutorials/servo.md

 ## {different blocks}
 ► Now place a ``||pins: Servo Write Pin [P0] to [180]||`` inside the ``||input:on button [A] pressed||``
-💡 This will tell the servo motor where to move to
+💡 This will tell the servo motor where to move
 ```blocks
 input.onButtonPressed(Button.A, function () {
     // @highlight